nicgen/git_audit_z01P24/README.md

 git tag oops
 ```

-Displaying Logs with Deleted Commits
+Displaying Logs with Deleted Commits (focusing on the commit tagged oops)

 ```sh
 # display all logs